abretucorazon/cafemarvin/src/pages/posts/differences-are-treasures.md

 * The ability to learn and to teach one another would help couples to change and grow together with time.
 * A sign of compatibility: when partners complement each other's weakness, and support each other's strength
 * Another sign of compatibility: when similarity increases over time, and incompatibility if similarity decreases.
 In the early days when the couple just meets, they probably have 20% similarity and 80% difference.
 On their journey building a life together, the couple would arrive at 80% similarity, 20% difference.
 * Compatibility is not black and white but a spectrum of shades of grey.
 Compatibility will increase with the learning to know our partner better, and the learning of better skills in the art of loving, then applying these knowledge and skills to the  relationship.
-I wrote down some ideas on learning to love well in a previous article, "To love well" ( <https://146verdi.com/posts/lesson-1-narcissus/> .)
+I wrote down some ideas on loving well in a previous article, "To love well" ( <https://146verdi.com/posts/lesson-1-narcissus/> .)
 * Personality tests are useful tools to learn more about oneself, and about the people we love in their particularities.
 A better knowledge of ourself and of our partner would contribute handsomely to the quality of the interactions we have with one another, which, in turn, would enhance the compatibility in a couple.

 <br>